brookeann1694/gameoff2020/README.md

 - Is this a multi-stage game?

 Idea:
-Space Rocket shaped like a ball getting launched to the moon
+-Space Rocket shaped like a ball getting launched to the moon -Jumping from crater to crater til final goal

-Idea:
-Jumping from crater to crater til final goal

-Idea:
-Subway Surfer-style on the Moon.
+-Subway Surfer-style on the Moon.
 Rocket Surfer